 - a.
-No prescription drug outlet shall accept returned or donated prescriptions, medical devices, or medical supplies for dispensing, or donation except in the following situations: - (1) A prescription drug outlet that complies with rules 3.00.82 through 3.00.88 may accept prescriptions, medical devices, and medical supplies for return, dispensing, and donation. - (2) A hospital prescription drug outlet may accept prescriptions and drugs for dispensing or reissue from all areas of the hospital, provided that the integrity of the product and package are maintained and the following requirements are met: - (a) An appropriate, uniformly maintained and readily retrievable record shall be maintained which indicates at least the total number of doses of the drug which were actually administered.
+No prescription drug outlet shall accept returned or donated prescriptions, medical devices, or medical supplies for dispensing, or donation except in the following situations: - (1) A prescription drug outlet that complies with rules 3.00.82 through 3.00.89 may accept prescriptions, medical devices, and medical supplies for return, dispensing, and donation. - (2) A hospital prescription drug outlet may accept prescriptions and drugs for dispensing or reissue from all areas of the hospital, provided that the integrity of the product and package are maintained and the following requirements are met: - (a) An appropriate, uniformly maintained and readily retrievable record shall be maintained which indicates at least the total number of doses of the drug which were actually administered.
 This record may be combined with the record permitted by rule 2.01.20(c); or - (b) If the drug was distributed as floor stock in the facility, an appropriate, uniformly maintained and readily retrievable record of such return shall be made.
-This record shall state the following: - (I) The name of the drug;
+This record shall state the following: - (I) The name of the drug; - (II) The strength of the drug; - (III) The dosage form of the drug if appropriate; - (IV) The quantity of the drug;

-- (II) The strength of the drug; - (III) The dosage form of the drug if appropriate; - (IV) The quantity of the drug; - (V) The location within the facility to which the drug was originally distributed; and - (VI) he date of the return. - b.
-Any prescription returned for redispensing or donation from a facility or donated by a prescription drug outlet shall bear an expiration date that is at least six months after the date the prescription was returned. - c.
-Rules 3.00.80 through 3.00.88 do not apply to the Colorado Cancer Drug Repository. - 3.00.83 Entities Eligible to Donate or Return Prescriptions to Prescription Drug Outlets.
+- (V) The location within the facility to which the drug was originally distributed; and - (VI) The date of the return. - b.
+No prescription drug returned for redispensing or donation from a facility or donated by a prescription drug outlet shall be redispensed if it expires prior to utilization by the consumer based on the prescribing practitioner's directions for use. - c.
+Rules 3.00.80 through 3.00.89 do not apply to the Colorado Cancer Drug Repository.

+3.00.83 Entities Eligible to Donate or Return Prescriptions.

-The following may donate or return drugs to prescription drug outlets:
+The following may donate or return drugs:

-- A correctional facility as defined in 3.00.81(b) and a licensed facility as defined in 3.00.81(d) may return prescriptions to the prescription drug outlet which originally dispensed them. - b.
-A correctional facility and a licensed facility may donate prescriptions to a nonprofit entity as defined in 3.00.81(g). - c.
-A prescription drug outlet may donate a returned or donated prescription to a nonprofit entity as defined in 3.00.81(g).
+- a.
+A correctional facility as defined in 3.00.81(b), a licensed facility as defined in 3.00.81(d), or any other facility that is required to be licensed pursuant to section 25-3-101, C.R.S. may return prescriptions to a prescription drug outlet. - b.
+A correctional facility, a licensed facility, or any other facility that is required to be licensed pursuant to section 25-3-101, C.R.S. may donate prescriptions to a nonprofit entity as defined in 3.00.81(g) or to a practitioner authorized by law to dispense the prescription. - c.
+A prescription drug outlet may donate a returned or donated prescription to a nonprofit entity as defined in 3.00.81(g) or to a practitioner authorized by law to dispense the prescription.